 Emotional Support Animals (ESA) Information

-Students living on campus in a residence hall may qualify for an ESA as an approved disability-related housing accommodation if:
+Students living on campus in a residence hall may qualify for an ESA as an approved disability-related housing accommodation when:

 1) The student has a documented disability indicating the need for an emotional support animal;